 Verdox will develop a scalable, proof-of-concept direct air capture (DAC) prototype used for capturing carbon.
 The technology uses electrochemical cells to facilitate carbon capture upon charging and releases carbon upon discharging (the “electro-swing”).
 The proposed project involves development of new materials and electrochemical cells and the fabrication and testing of a prototype.

-Projects Funded Within This Exploratory Topic - Cohort 2
+Projects Selected Within This Exploratory Topic - Cohort 2

 NON-EQUILIBRIUM PLASMA FOR ENERGY-EFFICIENT NITROGEN FIXATION